softwarecorner/2021-38-3/README.md

 cv_fit <- glinternet.cv(X, Y = iris$Sepal.Width, numLevels = c(1,1,1,3))
 ```

-The cv_fit object contains necessary information from the cross-validation procedure and the fits themselves stored in a series of lists.
-A more in-depth tutorial to extract coefficients (and facilitate a model interpretation) using the glinternet package can be found at https://strakaps.github.io/post/glinternet/.
-Importantly, both the glinternet and sparseR methods have associated predict methods which can yield predictions on new (or the training) data, shown below.
-For comparison, we also fit a “main effects only” model with sparseR by setting k = 0.
+The `cv_fit` object contains necessary information from the cross-validation procedure and the fits themselves stored in a series of lists.
+A more in-depth tutorial to extract coefficients (and facilitate a model interpretation) using the **glinternet** package can be found at https://strakaps.github.io/post/glinternet/.
+Importantly, both the **glinternet** and **sparseR** methods have associated predict methods which can yield predictions on new (or the training) data, shown below.
+For comparison, we also fit a “main effects only” model with **sparseR** by setting `k = 0`.

 ```r
 me <- sparseR(Sepal.Width ~ ., data = iris, k = 0, seed = 333)